-|Today, October 31, 2017, on our five year anniversary of traveling the world, taken on the veranda at the villa in Atenas Costa Rica.|
+|Today, October 31, 2017, on our fifth anniversary of traveling the world, taken on the veranda at the villa in Atenas, Costa Rica.

-|When we arrived at The Sands at Nomad Resort in October 2013 to celebrate our one year anniversary of traveling the world.
-Here’s the link.
-We didn’t take a photo of us on our two year anniversary.
+|When we arrived at The Sands at Nomad Resort in October 2013 to celebrate our first anniversary of traveling the world, here’s the link.
+We didn’t take a photo of ourselves on our second anniversary.
 We’ll do better going forward.
-But, here’s the link for the day of our second anniversary.
+But here’s the link for the day of our second anniversary.

-|We celebrated our three year anniversary in Fiji at Namale Resort & Spa with a tour and lunch at the world-renowned resort.
+|We celebrated our third anniversary in Fiji at Namale Resort & Spa with a tour and lunch at the world-renowned resort.
 See this link for details.

-|This photo was actually taken on October 31, 2016, when it was October 30th in the US when we were about to board Royal Caribbean Radiance of the Sea for the back-to-back 33-night cruise.
+|This photo was taken on October 31, 2016, when it was October 30th in the US when we were about to board Royal Caribbean Radiance of the Sea for the back-to-back 33-night cruise.
 See this link for details.

 These choices have kept us closer to that which we love…the gifts bestowed upon us humans by our creator, not as much as those created by humans.
-No doubt, we applaud the skill and expertise of our forebearers in creating the magnificent structures, art, and historical treasures.
+No doubt, we applaud the skill and expertise of our forebearers in creating magnificent structures, art, and historical treasures.

-|As we made our way through the long walk to Petra to finally see the Treasury, which was a life-changing experience.
+|We made our way through the long walk to Petra to finally see the Treasury, which was a life-changing experience.

-The heart-pounding thrill of witnessing a rhino in the wild with oxpeckers on his head pecking at insects or as of late, a single bird in flight alighting in a nearby tree to sing a song like none other we’ve heard in the past, is magical to us.
+The heart-pounding thrill of witnessing a rhino in the wild with oxpeckers on his head pecking at insects or, as of late, a single bird in flight alighting in a nearby tree to sing a song like none other we’ve heard in the past is magical to us.

 |Oxpeckers on the head of a rhino in the Masai Mara Kenya.
 This shot made us squeal with delight.

-Through it all, we continued to strive to maintain an upbeat attitude while growing our abilities to adapt and conform to a life on the move, living in countries with beliefs and morays so different from our own, making every effort to blend in and never appear to be the “ugly American.”
+We’ve had our ups and downs; illness, injury, visa issues, booking errors, power outages, and dangerous drives on scary roads.
+We’ve lived close to terroristic attacks, experienced earthquakes, hurricanes, and storms like none other in our past lives.Through it all, we continued to strive to maintain an upbeat attitude while growing our abilities to adapt and conform to life on the move, living in countries with beliefs and morays so different from our own, making every effort to blend in and never appear to be the “ugly American.”

 |How did we get so close, so lucky to get this shot?
+We both felt as if we were dreaming!
 We ended up calling it “safari luck” when we saw the Big Five in the first 10 hours on safari.
-We both felt as if we were dreaming!|

 |View of the Sydney Opera House as the ship sailed away.
 For more details, please click here.